microsoft/TypeScript/doc/spec.md

 }
 ```

-The ‘public’ keyword denotes that the constructor parameter is to be retained as a field.
+The 'public' keyword denotes that the constructor parameter is to be retained as a field.
 Public is the default accessibility for class members, but a programmer can also specify private or protected accessibility for a class member.
 Accessibility is a design-time construct; it is enforced during static type checking but does not imply any runtime enforcement.

 TypeScript classes also support inheritance, as in the following example.* *